Skip to content

 arXiv: 2603.10703

-Area: Autonomous Driving / Pedestrian Navigation / Accessibility Assistance
+Area: Autonomous Driving / Pedestrian Navigation / Accessibility Support

 TL;DR

-WalkGPT is proposed as the first pixel-grounded large vision-language model for pedestrian accessibility navigation, unifying conversational reasoning, segmentation masks, and depth estimation within a single architecture, accompanied by the 41k-scale PAVE dataset.
+Proposes WalkGPT—the first pixel-grounded large vision-language model for pedestrian accessibility navigation, unifying conversational reasoning, segmentation masks, and depth estimation into a single architecture, accompanied by the 41k-scale PAVE dataset.

 Background & Motivation

-Urgent safety needs in pedestrian navigation: Urban pedestrian routes contain static and dynamic barriers such as stairs, uneven surfaces, parked vehicles, and temporary obstacles, posing serious risks to individuals with mobility impairments.
-Yet nearly all automated navigation systems target vehicles, leaving pedestrian-level navigation severely underserved.
+Urgent Safety Needs in Pedestrian Navigation: Urban pedestrian routes contain static and dynamic barriers such as stairs, uneven ground, parked vehicles, and temporary obstacles, posing severe risks to people with mobility impairments.
+However, automated navigation systems are almost entirely vehicle-oriented, leaving a critical gap in pedestrian-level navigation.

-Existing LVLMs lack spatial reasoning: While large vision-language models such as LLaVA and InstructBLIP can describe visual content, they lack explicit spatial reasoning capabilities and cannot infer geometric structure or depth relationships, rendering them unsuitable for pedestrian navigation.
+Existing LVLMs Lack Spatial Reasoning: Although large vision-language models (LVLMs) like LLaVA and InstructBLIP can describe visual content, they lack explicit spatial reasoning capabilities and cannot infer geometric structures or depth relationships, making them unsuitable for pedestrian navigation.

-Spatial reasoning methods rely on user input: Spatially aware models such as SpatialRGPT and DepthLM require user-provided visual anchors or markers to estimate depth, which is impractical in pedestrian navigation scenarios.
+Spatial Reasoning Methods Depend on User Input: Spatial-aware models such as SpatialRGPT and DepthLM require users to provide visual anchors or markers to estimate depth, which is impractical in real-time pedestrian navigation scenarios.

-Grounded LVLMs lack depth information: Grounding models such as GLAMM and LISA can generate 2D segmentation masks but lack depth information, preventing understanding of relative distances and spatial hierarchy, which limits accessibility navigation applications.
+Grounded LVLMs Lack Depth Information: Grounding models such as GLAMM and LISA can generate 2D segmentation masks but lack depth information, failing to understand relative distances and spatial hierarchies, which limits accessibility applications.

 Method